How to Apply

 Applications meeting the entry requirements are scrutinised by the Partnership against set criteria.

 As a Safer Recruitment provider, we have robust safeguarding practices in place.
-Please note you will be asked to bring 2 forms of ID with you, one of which must be photographic.
+Please note you will be asked to provide 2 forms of ID, one of which must be photographic.
 If you do not have the required ID, the interview can not take place.

 Conditional offers will usually be made within 1 working day from the date of interview and often sooner than this.
-Offers will be confirmed via UCAS.
+Offers will be confirmed via Apply.